ovictorprata/css-diner-pt-BR/NOTES.md

 **To-do**
 * Highlight the 'syntax' better?
 It wasn't really that useful for Sarah
-  * The A + B stuff, not sure if it's relatable enough
+  * The A + B stuff, not sure if it's relatabela enough
   * The examples are better anyway